MicrosoftDocs/powerquery-docs/powerquery-docs/append-queries.md

 ## Append two tables

-For the example in this article, we'll use the following two tables with sample data:<!--The images had the wrong name in the folder, so I renamed them.
-Please verify!-->
+For the example in this article, we'll use the following two tables with sample data:

 * **Online Sales**: Sales made through an online channel.